 To have a truly successful virtual practice, you’ll likely want to run online webinars to offer your services.
 And then, of course, follow up, follow up, follow up with automated systems + a weekly email newsletter.

-In today’s day and age, virtual practice can give you maximum flexibility while allowing you to serve your clients at an even higher level, but do not think it means doing less, unless you’re willing to make the investment in creating systems to support you.
+In today’s day and age, a virtual practice can give you maximum flexibility while allowing you to serve your clients at an even higher level but do not think it means doing less unless you’re willing to make the investment in creating systems to support you.